-If you are interested in refillable spray bottles, please contact the Nevada Business Environmental Program (800) 882-3233 or visit us at www.unrbep.org.
+For further questions regarding aerosol can regulations, please contact the Nevada Business Environmental Program (800) 882-3233 or visit us at www.unrbep.org.

 Note: Aerosol cans which contain product, or remain under pressure, should not be disposed of at "onsite waivered landfills" such as those found at mine sites.